On the subregular $J$-rings of Coxeter systems: Introduction

 of $J$ is a subalgebra of $J$ and also a based ring.
-Here, as the notation suggests, a 2-sided Kazhdan-Lusztig cell is a subset of $W$.
-The cells of $W$ are defined using the Kazhdan-Lusztig basis of its associated Hecke algebra $H$ and form a partition of $W$.
-Further, the subalgebra $J_E$ is in fact a direct summand of $J$ for each 2-sided cell $E$, and $J$ admits the direct sum decomposition
+Here, each Kazhdan--Lusztig cell is a subset of $W$.
+The cells of $W$ are defined using the Kazhdan--Lusztig basis of $H$ and form a partition of $W$.
+Further, $J_E$ is in fact a direct summand of $J$, and $J$ admits the direct sum decomposition

-where $\mathcal{C}$ denotes the collection of all 2-sided cells of $W$ (see \cref{sec:subalgebras}).
-Thus, it is natural to study $J$ by first studying its direct summands corresponding to the cells.
+where $\mathcal{C}$ denotes the collection of all two-sided cells of $W$ (see Proposition \ref{subalgebra}).
+Thus, it is natural to study $J$ by first studying the algebras of the form $J_E$.

-In this paper, we focus on a particular 2-sided cell $C$ of $W$ known as the \emph{subregular cell} and study the titular based ring $J_C$.
-We also study subalgebras $J_s$ of $J_C$ that correspond to the generators $s\in S$ of $W$.
-Thanks to a result of Lusztig in \cite{subregular}, the cell $C$ can be characterized as the set of elements in $W$ with unique reduced expressions, and the main theme of the paper is to exploit this combinatorial characterization and study $J_C$ and $J_s (s\in S)$ without reference to Kazhdan-Lusztig polynomials.
-This is desirable since a main obstacle in understanding $J$ for arbitrary Coxeter systems lies in the difficulty of understanding Kazhdan-Lusztig polynomials.
+In this paper, we focus on a particular two-sided cell $C$ of $W$ known as the \emph{subregular cell}.
+We call its corresponding based ring $J_C$ the \emph{subregular $J$-ring}; this is the ring referred to in the title of the paper.
+We study $J_C$ and subalgebras $J_s$ of $J_C$ that correspond to the generators $s\in S$ of $W$.
+Thanks to a result of Lusztig in \cite{subregular}, the cell $C$ can be characterized as the set of non-identity elements in $W$ with unique reduced words.
+The main theme of the paper is to exploit this combinatorial characterization and study $J_C$ and $J_s (s\in S)$ without reference to Kazhdan--Lusztig bases.
+This is desirable since a main obstacle in understanding $J$ for arbitrary Coxeter systems lies in the difficulty of understanding Kazhdan--Lusztig bases.

+\begin{remark} It is worth mentioning that the algebra $J$, as well as the subalgebra $J_E$ where $E$ is an arbitrary two-sided cell of $W$, do not generally have units in the usual sense.
+More specifically, we need to consider the set $\cald$ of \emph{distinguished involutions} of $W$ (see Equation \ref{eq:cald}) and $J$ has a unit element, namely $\sum_{d\in \cald}t_d$, only when $\cald$ is finite.
+On the other hand, when $\cald$ is infinite, the set $\{t_d:d\in \cald\}$ may be viewed as a generalized unit element of $J$ in the sense that $t_dt_{d'}=\delta_{d,d'}$ for any $d,d'\in \cald$ and $\sum_{d,d'\in \cald}t_dJt_d'=J$ (see \cite{LG}, Section 18.3).
+Similarly, $J_E$ has unit $\sum_{d\in E\cap \cald} t_d$ if the set $E\cap \cald$ is finite while otherwise the set $\{t_d:d\in E\cap \cald\}$ may be viewed as a generalized unit of $J_E$.
+For the subregular cell $C$, the set $C\cap \cald$ turns out to be the generating set $S$ of $W$, therefore $J_C$ is unital (as we will assume $S$ is finite).
+For each $s\in S$, the algebra $J_s$ mentioned above will be unital as well, with the element $t_s$ as its unit (see Proposition \ref{subalgebra} and Remark \ref{C distinguished}). \end{remark}